 Safeguarding concerns should be raised with school immediately.
 If a concern means a child is at immediate risk, then the individual needs to contact Staffordshire Childrens Advice and Support Team on (0800 1313126).
-All visitors are given safeguarding information in the form of a leaflet which outlines how to share concerns and code of conduct expected by visitors/contractors. https://www.ryecroft.staffs.sch.uk/images/image_gallery/large/1607008548.pdf
+All visitors are given safeguarding information leaflet by reception, which outlines how to share concerns and code of conduct expected by visitors/contractors.
+Complaints policy